 If your cataract is mild and new, your doctor may recommend a few lifestyle changes.
 Boosting the brightness of your reading light and using a magnifying glass might help.

 But cataracts do worsen with time, and Mayo Clinic says they can interfere with your quality of life and your ability to do daily things like driving at night.
-When that happens, you'll need surgery.
+When that happens, you will need surgery.
 This is the only way to cure a cataract.

 During surgery, the cloudy lens is removed and replaced with an artificial lens.
-For those who have cataracts in both eyes, they're usually done on separate occasions around a month apart.
+For those who have cataracts in both eyes, they are usually done on separate occasions around a month apart.

 Your insurance company will pay for a monofocal lens, says Harvard Medical School.
 But expect to pay $1,500 for each toric lens out of pocket.